Mehta0007/Mehta0007/README.md

 ###

-<p align="left">My name is Ankit Mehta and I'm a Front-end developer, from Delhi NCR</p>
+<p align="left">My name is Ankit Mehta and I'm a Front-end developer, from INDIA</p>

 ###